 Not only is that another wonderful example of an epigram, it’s also what you can expect to find here, profoundly trivial stuff & nonsense.

-The Epigrammarian is an outlet for boredom.
-It’s a place to chase my muses and explore my latest obsessions, but I feel I should warn you, I have a tendency to suffer from muse-swings.
+This site is an outlet for boredom.
+A place to chase muses.
+Dwell on my latest obsessions.
+But I feel I should warn you, I have a tendency to suffer from muse-swings.
 Tune in one week and I’ll post about pop culture.
 Visit again and you might see an adorable animal video.
-The next time, I might feature and article along the lines of Everything You Ever Wanted to Know about Animal Husbandry (but were afraid to ask).
-Just kidding about that last one.
+The next time, I might feature an article like, Everything You Ever Wanted to Know About Animal Husbandry (but We’re Afraid to Ask).
+I kid.
+I kid.
 My point is, with me you never know.